gavinhoward/bc/README.md

 Please submit bug reports if this `bc` does not build out of the box on any system besides Windows.
 If Windows binaries are needed, they can be found at [xstatic][6].

-### Signals

-If this `bc` is built without signals, it only requires POSIX 2008 with the XSI option group.
-See the [build manual][5] for more information.

 ## Build